What is a Reverse Mortgage?

 Compounding interest refers to ‘interest on interest’.
 As interest accumulates, it increases the total loan amount.
 Each month when the interest is calculated , it’s calculated on this new increased loan amount.

 When considering the impact of compounding interest on your Reverse Mortgage, it may be worth considering a product which lets you draw down only what you need, when you need it.
 This way you’re only paying interest on the money you’ve drawn, instead of the entire loan amount.
-Another feature that can help reduce the interest on a Reverse Mortgage is a discounted introductory rate that can help reduce the interest in the early years of the loan.

 Other limitations you should consider include the impact on inheritance, other occupants living in your home, aged pension implications and future planning for options such as moving into aged care.
 For further details on these implications, see our Reverse Mortgage Brochure.